 Improved pointe shoes enabled dancers to do more far more on pointe, expanding the ballerina’s vocabulary and creating tremendous opportunities for choreographic innovation.
 However, the new pointe technique did not win acceptance right away — far from it.
 It was, as it had been in Camargo’s time, a question of athleticism versus artistry, and a fear that ballet might degenerate into a series of vulgar stunts.
 Petipa himself is said to have disapproved at first, though he later used pointework to great effect and especially in the service of plot and character.
 For example, in Swan Lake Odile turns 32 fouettes in order to hypnotize Siegfried.
 In The Sleeping Beauty Aurora performs a series of amazing balances in the Rose Adagio to show her suitors what a poised and elegant princess she is.

 The Italians contributed to another change: the shorter dancing skirt that eventually evolved into the tutu.
+Ballet’s traditionalism as often meant that change is suspect.
+Almost every innovation in the history of ballet was highly controversial when it first appeared.
+The tutu was no exception: it caused an uproar and a scandal.
 Virginia Zucchi knew she was a great beauty and refused to dance in a costume that, in her words, was fit for her grandmother.
 She flouted the Imperial Theatre’s strict regulations and appeared in a shockingly (for that time) short shirt.
 The ballet world experienced yet another scandal over a ballerina’s hemline, and a controversy that persisted for years afterward.

 The great Anna Pavlova reacted to the Italian pointe invasion in her own way.
 She struggled to master the new pointe technique and to become virtuosic like the Italians, but Pavlova was never a bravura dancer, what she had was extraordinary expressivity.
 So she applied pointework to the creation achingly beautiful images such the dying swan in Fokine’s eponymous ballet.